frc2852/infinite-recharge-scouting-app/README.md

 # Infinite Recharge Scouting App

-This project will be use for students to scouting robots at FRC complitions
+This project will be use for students to scout robots at FRC complitions

 ## Setting up project